smartive/zitadel-net/docs/zitadel/index.md

-# KubeOps.Testing Api
+# Zitadel

-Here you'll find the code documentation of the `KubeOps.Testing` package.
+Here you'll find the code documentation of the `Zitadel` package.

-The purpose of the package is to support your integration tests for your custom operator.
-Have a look at the [documentation](../docs/testing.md) on how to test.
+The purpose of the package is to integrate the Zitadel authentication / authorization in the Microsoft ecosystem.
+It enables you to use Zitadel with webapps and apis in Kestrel.